 - Our concessions team will clean and disinfect all countertops and other surfaces as often as possible.
-Food items will be individually wrapped and placed on the counter for you to pick up.

 - To limit contact, we will no longer accept cash payments at concessions.
 We’re also working on other procedures to make it easier for you to order concessions in advance and pay in a completely touchless way.

 - To avoid any cross-contamination, our concessions workers will remain behind the counter and deal only with concessions, not box-office matters.

 Other ways we’re working for your health & safety